 If you are a young woman considering breast augmentation, worries about how the procedure may impact your future ability to breastfeed are natural.
 They are also, however, almost entirely unnecessary.
 When placed correctly, breast implants should not impede your ability to breastfeed.
 Nonetheless, it is important that you discuss your desire to breastfeed with Indianapolis plastic surgeon Dr. Joseph Fata during your initial consultation.
 Having this knowledge, Dr. Fata will be able to make adjustments to your procedure that will serve to minimize potential complications.

-If you are considering breast augmentation in Indianapolis or surrounding areas of Indiana, please contact Renaissance Plastic Surgery online or by calling 317-565-1009 today to schedule your initial consultation.
+If you are considering breast augmentation in Indianapolis or surrounding areas of Indiana, please contact Renaissance Plastic Surgery by calling 317-565-1009 today to schedule your initial consultation.